thelonehegelian/matrix-whatsapp-automation/README.md

 1. Ask your testing buddy to send "hello" to the WhatsApp group
 1. Marvel in delight at your newfound power

-For testing you can replace the whatsAppRoomId with just a normal Matrix room id, makes it easier to test yourself.
+For testing you can replace the whatsAppRoomId with just a normal Matrix room id, makes it easier to test by yourself.
+You will need an additional matrix user in the group with you, however this isn't too difficult to create.